This post may contain affiliate links.

 - Add the onion and garlic in and sauté for 2 minutes.
 Add the broth and pasta and bring to a boil over high heat.

-- Add the shrimp and a dash of salt and pepper and cook until the shrimp turns pink, about 3-4 minutes.
+- Turn the heat down to medium and simmer, stirring frequently and cook for 5-6 minutes or until pasta is cooked al dente (don't fully cook the pasta).
+Add the shrimp and a dash of salt and pepper and cook until the shrimp turns pink, about 4-5 minutes.

-- Slowly pour in the roasted red pepper sauce and simmer for 2-3 minutes until the sauce is well mixed in.
+- Add the olives, tomatoes, spinach and artichokes, spinach and slowly pour in the roasted red pepper sauce and simmer for 2-3 minutes until the sauce is well mixed in and the spinach is wilted.
+Garnish with fresh parsley, crushed red pepper and the cheese of your choice.

 Notes